akhasa2001/docker_homework/README.md

 #devops-sample repository

-###Summary:
-This is a realistic sample of what you'll regularly deal with in the Marketing Web Automation role.
-We need several containers created in order to enable this repository to run in a local environment.

 ###Rules:
-- Get as far as you can in 30 minutes.
 - Your solution must run on a local machine.
 - Please use any and all resources available to you (AI, Google, Stack Overflow, phone a friend, etc.)
 - Use Dockerfiles and/or docker-compose.yml files - as many as you require.
 - Arrange the solution in any way you see fit.
 You may create any files or folders you need, but the only existing file you can modify is `.env`
-- You are not expected to complete all of this in 30 minutes.
-We're more interested in seeing your approach and how far you get in that time.

 ###Goals: